Rendering of proposed project from 5th and Williams Intersection looking east.

 - Complete pedestrian lighting for safety.

-- Infill street trees and furniture.
+- Infill street trees.

 - Milling, repaving, and restriping of roadway.

 - $1.5M in City of Atlanta TSPLOST funds for Construction

 - $750,000 in GTIB state grant funds for Construction

 Progress To Date

 Midtown Alliance, with its design team led by TSW, and in partnership with the City of Atlanta Department of Transportation TSPLOST Program, began the Design and Engineering phase of the 5th Street Complete Street project in 2018.
 Work continued in 2019, 2020 and 2021 to accomplish the following activities:

 - City and stakeholder coordination

 City approval of final construction documents was received in Q3 2021.
 The project will be advertised publicly for construction bids.
 Following a public bid process, construction is projected for 2022 through 2023.